Loss of chance in English law: Negligence

 In cases of economic loss, the rule that a claimant cannot normally recover for a lost chance is modified.
 In Kitchen v.
-Royal Airforce Association [1958] 2 All ER 241 a solicitor failed to issue a writ within the period of limitation in respect of a fatal accident.
+Royal Air Force Association [1958] 2 All ER 241 a solicitor failed to issue a writ within the period of limitation in respect of a fatal accident.
 The surviving spouse sued for damages as she was unable to pursue her claim.
 There was no doubt that the loss was caused by the solicitors’ negligence and the only argument related to quantification of her claim.
 Although it was argued on behalf of the solicitors that the claimant might not have won her case, and may therefore have lost nothing, the court held that she had lost a chance and, as this was a valuable right, she should be compensated for it.
 Similarly, in Stovold v.
 Barlows (1996) PNLR 91 a solicitor acting for a vendor failed to use the appropriate system for sending the title deeds to a purchaser.
 Consequently, the claimant lost his chance to sell the property at a higher price.
 But damages were reduced by 50% as the court held that the purchaser might have bought another property even if the documents had arrived on time.
 In First Interstate Bank of California v Cohen Arnold & Co.
 (1996) PNLR 17 the claimant bank had loaned money to a client of the defendant accountants who negligently overstated the net worth of their clients.
 The bank then became concerned about the amount of the loan outstanding but, relying on the representations made by the defendant accountants, the bank delayed in calling in the loan.
 As a result of the delay in placing the property on the market, the price obtained was £1.45 million whereas the bank contended that it could have realised £3 million in an earlier sale.
 The Court of Appeal valued the chance at 66.66% on the assumption that “but for” the negligence, the property would actually have been sold for 66.66% of £3 million.